Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

  ibroomstix

-/television|appliance|../ repairs, deliveries,.; come (in)to home, leads to robbery
+/television|appliance|../ repairs, deliveries,.; come (in)to home, leads to robbery surveillance doesn't serve to protect, nor punish; it's just to rub it in, so you can watch them /rans(ack|om)/ you

 why the fuck can't i just pay over the length of the warranty? extended warranty costs more, but could be cheaper in the continuous short term; a win-win situational context